Nordix/keycloak-secrets-vault-provider/docs/overview.md

 Client secrets for OAuth2 clients are not currently supported by the Vault SPI.
 A pull request has been submitted to upstream Keycloak to add support for OAuth2 clients: [keycloak#39650](https://github.com/keycloak/keycloak/pull/39650).

-See Keycloak's [Vault SPI documentation](https://www.keycloak.org/server/vault) for more details.

 ## Secrets Manager REST API Extension